 Chapter 3: Death and his Friends

-They were days away from Salindor in a small village called Bergan.
 Bodies littered the edge of the Spirit Wood and Aayan’s sword dripped with fresh, hot blood.
 This was the exact situation Aayan was meant to avoid, meant to diffuse.
-However, it seemed that no matter his efforts, resistance groups still formed, bodies still piled up.
+It seemed that no matter his efforts, resistance groups still formed, bodies still piled up.

 Kaidra was not short on enemies.
 If they weren’t soothing tensions between their bordering kingdoms, they were putting an end to resistance groups.
 One side of the population hated the Ashmores—the ruling family, Aayan’s family—and the other side hated the witches.